 The Christmas Bird Count (CBC) is a census of birds in the Western Hemisphere, performed annually in the early Northern-hemisphere winter by volunteer birdwatchers and administered by the National Audubon Society.
 The purpose is to provide population data for use in science, especially conservation biology, though many people participate for recreation.
-This year's counts.
+Florida Christmas Bird Count dates and contact emails.

 The North American Breeding Bird Survey (BBS), a large-scale roadside survey of North American birds, is a joint project of the United States Geological Survey and the Canadian Wildlife Service.
 It primarily covers the continental United States and southern Canada, although survey routes have recently been initiated in Alaska and northern Mexico.
 The BBS was started in 1966 and now contains over 5,000 survey routes which are surveyed in June by experienced birders.